American Ship Building Company: Ships built by the company

-Delta Shipbuilding
+Delta Shipbuilding Company

-During the Second World War, the company managed Delta Shipbuilding Company for the United States Maritime Commission.
-Delta had a yard at New Orleans and built a total of 188 ships.
-Delta Shipbuilding Company built 187 Liberty ships, the first completed was SS William C.C.
+During the Second World War, the company managed the Delta Shipbuilding Company for the United States Maritime Commission.
+Delta had a shipyard in New Orleans and built a total of 188 ships.
+Delta Shipbuilding Company built 187 Liberty ships; the first completed was the SS William C.C.
 Claiborne, named after the first governor of Louisiana, William C. C. Claiborne.

-The United States Maritime Commission had Delta and eight other emergency shipyards start building Liberty ships in 1941, 2,710 were produced during the war.
+The United States Maritime Commission had Delta and eight other emergency shipyards start building Liberty ships in 1941; 2,710 were produced during the war.
 Many were built in less than two months.
 The Delta shipyard was started specifically for the war effort, at a site on the Industrial Canal near the Almonaster Avenue Bridge, immediately south of the present-day I-10 high-rise bridge.
 The yard was shut down after the end of World War II.